codeconscious/ccvtac/README.md

 A small .NET CLI tool that acts as a wrapper around [yt-dlp](https://github.com/yt-dlp/yt-dlp) to even more easily download audio from specific YouTube videos.

 I [originally created this tool in Ruby](https://github.com/codeconscious/youtube-audio-downloader-ruby) to get better acquainted with Ruby for work, but I've rewritten it in C# because I decided to move from MP3 to M4A files to avoid unnecessary file conversion (for better quality in smaller files), but the Ruby gem (library) I was using doesn't support M4A; and frankly, I simply enjoy working with C# much more.
-(I might find a way to force F# in here too.)
+(I might find a way to force F# in here too...)

 Feel free to use it yourself, but please do so responsibly.
 No warranties or guarantees provided!